Jollyboytheo/Computational-Practices-Sound-and-Image-Processing-/Week 3/README.md

 ## Design notes

-For this project, I took inspiration from a flower.
+This project, inspired by a flower, is one I decided to further develop on my own.